Should You Buy the Push 3 or Launchpad Mini for Ableton Live?

 -

-You want full control over Ableton Live
+You want full Ableton control.

 -

-You want a standalone production device
+You want a standalone production device.

 -